 Department of Geography

-The Geography Department hosts two programs, a traditional degree program and a certificate program in Geographic Information Science.
-In the Bachelor of Arts degree program, students study the interactions between people and their environments, both human and natural.
-Geographers examine the places and regions resulting from such interactions and analyze the spatial characteristics of all manner of natural, cultural, economic, and political processes and relationships.
-The Geography program at Mary Washington has three areas of emphasis:
+Geography is the study of the interaction between people and their environments, both natural and human.
+Geographers examine the places and regions resulting from such interaction and analyze the spatial characteristics of all manner of cultural, economic, political, and physical processes and relationships.
+Students in the Geography major select one of three areas for specialization:

-All geography majors acquire spatial thinking skills by studying research methods appropriate for their area of emphasis.
+Geography majors acquire spatial thinking skills by studying research methods appropriate for their area of specialization.
 These include: geographic information systems (GIS), cartography, remote sensing, field methods, quantitative, and qualitative methods.
 Majors are also encouraged to engage in internships, study abroad programs, and undergraduate research.

 |Introduction to Geographic Information Systems and Cartography|